rlauer6/make-cpan-dist/README.md

 -R yes/no      - recurse directories for files to package (default: yes) -t path        - path to test files
 -v             - more verbose output
--x do not cleanup files
+-x             - fgdo not cleanup files

 NOCLEANUP=1, PRESERVE_MAKEFILE=1 can also be passed as environment variables.
 ```